 It is evident from more recent data, which includes figures for 2015 and 2016, that this trend towards an increasing trade deficit has continued.
-HMRC’s data for 2015 shows NI’s balance of trade with the EU to be in deficit to the value of £2.9 billion, with 2016 data showing a deficit of £3 billion.
+HMRC’s data for 2015 shows Northern Ireland’s balance of trade with the EU to be in deficit to the value of £2.9 billion, with 2016 data showing a deficit of £3 billion.

 HMRC’s data on regional trade shows that Northern Ireland exports grew by 12% year-on-year between 2015 and 2016.
 The largest proportion of these exports (55%) went to the EU, with the RoI continuing to be the most important single country destination for Northern Ireland exports (31% of total exports in 2016).
 The data shows the US to be the second largest single country destination for Northern Ireland exports (23% of total exports in 2016).
 It also shows that exports to this market grew substantially (by 41%) between 2015 and 2016.

 Despite changes to HMRC’s regional trade allocation methodology the EU, as a trading bloc, remains Northern Ireland’s most significant exports partner.
 However, the same methodological change has fundamentally altered Northern Ireland’s trade balance with the EU in 2013 and 2014, transforming small trade surpluses into significant trade advantages (a trend which continues into 2015 and 2016).
 This development is likely to be important within the context of Brexit and any future attempts to assess key potential impacts of proposed/actual future trading relationships between the UK and the EU.